oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 authorization request.

-The native app MUST store the redirect URI used in the authorization request with the authorization session data (i.e., along with "state" and other related data) and MUST verify that the URI on which the authorization response was received exactly matches it.
+The native app MUST store the redirect URI used in the authorization request with the authorization session data (i.e., along with `state` and other related data) and MUST verify that the URI on which the authorization response was received exactly matches it.